The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Introduction

-Here, recall that the notion of an indigenous bundle was introduced and studied by R. C. Gunning in the context of Riemann surfaces (cf. ~\cite{G2}).
+The purpose of the present paper is to study symplectic geometry of indigenous bundles in positive characteristic.
+Here, recall that the notion of an indigenous bundle was originally introduced and studied by R. C. Gunning in the context of Riemann surfaces (cf. ~\cite{G2}).
 Roughly speaking, an indigenous bundle on a connected compact hyperbolic Riemann surface $X$ is a projective line bundle (or equivalently, a $\mr{PGL}_2$-torsor) on $X$ together with a connection and a global section satisfying a certain transversality condition.
 It may be thought of as an {\it algebraic} object that encodes the ({\it analytic}, i.e., {\it non-algebraic}) uniformization data for the $X$.
-Various equivalent mathematical objects, including certain kinds of differential operators between line bundles (related to Schwarzian equations), have been studied by many mathematicians.
+Various equivalent mathematical objects, including certain kinds of differential operators between line bundles (related to Schwarzian derivatives), have been investigated by many mathematicians.
 For example, indigenous bundles on $X$ correspond bijectively to certain {\it projective structures} on the underlying topological space $\Sigma$ of $X$.
 A projective structure on $\Sigma$ is, by definition, the equivalence class of an atlas covered by coordinate charts on $\Sigma$ such that the transition functions are expressed as M\"{o}bius transformations.
 (In particular, each projective structure determines a unique Riemann surface structure on $\Sigma$.)
 If we are given a projective structure, then the collection of its transition functions specifies a $\mr{PGL}_2$-torsor equipped with a connection, which forms an indigenous bundle.
 In this way, we obtain a bijective correspondence between the set of projective structures on $\Sigma$ defining the Riemann surface $X$ and the set of (isomorphism classes of) indigenous bundles on $X$.

-In the following, we shall recall the works of S. Kawai, P. Ar\'{e}s-Gastesi, I. Biswas, and B. Loustau (cf. ~\cite{Ka}; ~\cite{AGBi}; ~\cite{AGBi2}; ~\cite{Los}) related to natural symplectic structures on certain moduli spaces of projective structures, or equivalently, indigenous bundles.
+Now, we shall recall the works of S. Kawai, P. Ar\'{e}s-Gastesi, I. Biswas, and B. Loustau (cf. ~\cite{Ka}; ~\cite{AGBi}; ~\cite{AGBi2}; ~\cite{Los}) related to natural symplectic structures on certain moduli spaces of projective structures, or equivalently, indigenous bundles.

 Let $\Sigma$ be, as above, a connected orientable closed surface of genus $g>1$.
 Write $\mfT^\Sigma$ for the Teichm\"{u}ller space associated with $\Sigma$, i.e., the quotient space

 where $\mr{Conf}(\Sigma)$ denotes the space of all conformal structures on $\Sigma$ compatible with the orientation of $\Sigma$, and $\mr{Diff}^0(\Sigma)$ denotes the group of all diffeomorphisms of $\Sigma$ homotopic to the identity map of $\Sigma$.
 In particular, it is a covering space of the moduli stack $\mfM_{g,\mbC}^\mr{an}$ classifying connected compact Riemann surfaces of genus $g$.
 Also, write